-Canada's four biggest provinces, Ontario, Quebec, Alberta and British Columbia, have already adopted carbon pricing plans, but the current price limit in each of those provinces is well below the minimum \$50 per tonne level required in 2022 as proposed by the federal government.
-The impact of a federal carbon pricing structure is expected to be varied across AltaGas business segments as the pricing structure catches up with provincial carbon pricing models that are already in place.
-The immediate (five year) carbon tax impact on AltaGas will mainly impact AltaGas' gas and power segments, while AltaGas' utilities are expected to pass-through the carbon tax to their customers.
+The provinces of Ontario, Quebec, Alberta and British Columbia, have already adopted carbon pricing plans, but the current price limit in each of those provinces is well below the minimum \$50 per tonne level required in 2023 as proposed by the federal government.

+The impact of a federal carbon pricing structure is expected to be varied across AltaGas' business segments as the pricing structure catches up with provincial carbon pricing models already in place.
+The immediate carbon tax impact on AltaGas will mainly impact AltaGas' Gas and Power segments, while AltaGas' utilities are expected to pass-through carbon tax to their customers.